 H.B.
-No. 3479 amends the Agriculture Code to establish the "Rio Grande vegetative management program," which replaces the previous focus on "Carrizo cane eradication."
-The new program aims to manage not only Carrizo cane but also other noxious vegetation that obstructs border security along the Rio Grande River.
-This change reflects a broader approach to vegetation management in the region, emphasizing the importance of maintaining border security.
+No. 3479 amends Section 201.0225 of the Agriculture Code to establish the "Rio Grande vegetative management program."
+The bill replaces the previous focus on "Carrizo cane eradication" with a broader mandate to manage not only Carrizo cane but also other noxious vegetation that obstructs border security along the Rio Grande River.
+This change reflects a shift in strategy to address various types of vegetation that may pose challenges to border security, rather than concentrating solely on Carrizo cane.

-The bill is set to take effect immediately if it receives a two-thirds majority vote from both houses of the Texas Legislature; otherwise, it will take effect on September 1, 2025.
-The legislation has already passed both the House and Senate with significant support, indicating a strong legislative commitment to addressing the challenges posed by invasive vegetation along the border.
+The bill is set to take effect immediately upon receiving a two-thirds majority vote from both houses of the Texas Legislature.
+If it does not achieve this majority, the bill will take effect on September 1, 2025.
+The legislation has already passed both the House and Senate with significant support, indicating a strong legislative commitment to enhancing border security through effective vegetative management.

 Statutes affected: